zMelt/CodeQuantum2026-DataDrivers/README.md

 ## What it does

-Utilizing bootstrapping and logistic regression, this project trains 200 models each to provide predictions for top 10 placements, podium placements, and winners.
+Utilizing bootstrapping and logistic regression, this project trains 25-500 models to provide predictions for top 10 placements, podium placements, and winners.

 ## How we built it
+We initially prototypes the necessary functions and graphs using a Google Colab Notebook.
+Then, we compiled the final draft into a Python script that uses Streamlit and Plotly as a front end.

 ## Challenges we ran into